arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

 1. Double-click `ghidraRun.bat` on the desktop
  - Once Ghidra opens, you'll be at the Project window
 1. Open the provided Ghidra project by choosing `File > Open Project`.
 Navigate to `Home > Documents > ghidra_projects > lb3builder.gpr` and select to open the project.
-1. Double-click on the `builder.exe` file in the recently-opened project.
+1. Double-click on the `builder.exe` file in the recently-opened project
 1. Select the `Edit` menu and select `Tool Options`
 1. From the left-hand nav menu, expand `Listing Fields`
 1. Choose `Cursor text highlight` in this menu